Ngaruroro River

 The Ngaruroro River is located in the eastern North Island of New Zealand.
-It runs for a total of 164 kilometres southeast from the Kaweka Range, Kaimanawa Range and Ruahine Range and then east before emptying into Hawke Bay roughly halfway between the cities of Napier and Hastings, near the town of Clive (drainage area 2,000 km2 above Tutaekuri River confluence).
+It runs for a total of 164 km southeast from the Kaweka Range, Kaimanawa Range and Ruahine Range and then east before emptying into Hawke Bay roughly halfway between the cities of Napier and Hastings, near the town of Clive (drainage area 2,000 km2 above Tūtaekurī River confluence).
 About 40% of the catchment is pasture, and 55% native forest.

-The meaning of Ngaruroro is obscure.
+Etymology

+The river is given a longer name in Te Reo Māori, Ngaruroro Moko-tū-ā-raro ki Rangatira or Nga-ngaru-o-nga-upokororo-mai-i-mokotuararo-ki-Rangatira.
+The name was given by the ancestor Mahu, and recalls an incident where his dog startled a school of upokororo (New Zealand graylings), which caused a great number of ripples (ngaru) in the water.
+An alternative name for the river is Ngaru Roromoko Tuararo ki Rangatira.

+The river was briefly known as the Plassey River to early European settlers, before the name Ngaruroro River grew in popularity.